dotnet/aspnetcore/docs/BuildFromSource.md

     PS> ./eng/scripts/InstallVisualStudio.ps1
     ```

+    However, any Visual Studio 2019 instance that meets the requirements should be fine.
+See [global.json](/global.json)
+    and [eng/scripts/vs.json](/eng/scripts/vs.json) for those requirements.
 * Git. <https://git-scm.org>
 * NodeJS.
 LTS version of 10.14.2 or newer <https://nodejs.org>
 * Java Development Kit 11 or newer.
 Either: